sardana-org/sardana/doc/source/sep/SEP6.md

 Sardana scans can be executed in the following modes: step, continuous and hybrid.
 The main difference between them is how the motion and the acquisition phases are executed.
 The step scans execute motion and acquisition sequentially, accelerating and decelerating the moveables in between each scan point.
 The acquisition phase is executed while the moveables are stopped.
 The continuous scans execute all the acquisitions simultanously to the motion of the moveables from the scan start to the end positions.
 Acquisitions are synchronized to be executed on the scan intervals commanded by the user.
 In the hybrid scans motion to each scan point is acompanied with the acquisition from the previous scan point, so the acquisition is also executed while moveables are moving, however they stop in between each scan point.

 A step scan can be executed with one of the standard macros e.g. ascan, d2scan, mesh.
-While a continuous scan can be executed with their equivalents terminated with *c* suffix.
+While the continuous scans developed in this SEP can be executed with their equivalents terminated with *ct* suffix.
 Parameters of the continuous scans are the same as in the step scans.
 Also the scan records comprise the same fields as in the step scan.
 The only difference in the continuous scan records is that the: motor positions and the delta times are filled with the nominal values instead of the real ones.
 The measurement group configuration should allow to scan in step and continuous modes without the need to reconfigure any parameters, of course if the hardware allows that.
+For the reference a different type of the continuous scans, terminated with *c* suffix, is also present in Sardana.

 Example of a continuous scan - the absolute equidistant continuous scan:

-    ascanc <motor> <start_pos> <final_pos> <nr_interv> <integ_time>
+    ascanct <motor> <start_pos> <final_pos> <nr_interv> <integ_time>

 Generic Scan Framework (GSF)
 ------------------------------------